mikesamuel/jsconf/README.md

 echo $?
 ```

-does not find any script elements but does complete the promise.
+does not obviously expose any JS parse trees but does complete the promise.

 ```bash
 $ node main.js \